openhealthcare/opal-trendy/README.md

 These methods are split out between the different mixins.

+# TODO Paginator on the episode view needs to be fixed
 # TODO I want to know the number of age not set
 # TODO Episode Admission is broken
 # TODO Unknown is not being filtered out in diagnosis